stereocat/expectacle/README.md

 Input: (type password)
 ```

-- `SimpleCommandThrowre::Arm` read prompt-file by "type" parameter in host-list file.
+- `SimpleCommandThrowre::Thrower` read prompt-file by "type" parameter in host-list file.
   - In prompt-file, prompt regexps that used for interactive operation to host
     are defined.
 (These regexp are common information for some host-groups. (vendor, OS, ...))
   - Prompt-file is searched by filename: `#{type}_prompt.yml`,